hackergrrl/twitter-kv/README.md

 # twitter-kv

-> key-value store over twitter user feeds
+> Short lived key-value store using Twitter user feeds.

-## background
+## Background

-Sometimes you'd like to store a simple small (key, value) mapping.
-Like, say, an [IPFS](https://ipfs.io) hash.
-It'd be nice if you could use a service that's already running and is highly available.
+Sometimes you'd like to store a simple (key, value) mapping for a short time using a service that's already running and is highly available -- like Twitter.

 *No access tokens required!*

+Since HTTP scraping is used under the hood in [`latest-tweets`](https://github.com/noffle/latest-tweets), only the last couple dozen tweets will be available, making this ideal for use as a transient store.

-## example
+## Usage

 ```js
 var resolve = require('twitter-kv')